-Contributors and Mitigators of Instability for: Communications Lifeline Contributors Mitigators Mountainous terrain complicates laying of Puerto Rico's geographic location, although an Natural lines and building of infrastructure to support archipelago, is surrounded by various islands and is large geographic (rural) areas. relatively near to the US mainland, this allows for Vegetation can block lines of sight. continuity in radio communications amid a disaster.
-Need for increased capacity in emergency Satellite communications proved effective for Education and Awareness communication systems for quicker response organizations like the Puerto Rico Seismic Network, and more reliable data on needs. who plan to diversify their communication providers Need for increased public education and to integrate satellite point-to-point communications awareness on tsunami and other early to make the network more resilient. warning alarm systems.
-Puerto Rico has the Amateur Radio Emergency First responders and new hires require Service volunteers (KP4) that took an active role continuous training on their agency's updated during and after the Hurricanes Irma and María.
-As communications plan a result, various agencies have created agreements and communication systems installed (radio and with KP4, including PREPA. satellite) provided as part of the new Community centers like Fe que Transforma church in equipment for emergency response.
-Viegues had dependable communication because the center relied on a KP4 radio communications system equipped with a system that allowed for coordination and logistics with a reach from Florida to Virgin Islands as well as satellite communications Health sector workers have received training on Crisis Emergency Risk Communications.
+Contributors and Mitigators of Instability for: Communications Lifeline Contributors Mitigators Satellite communications proved effective for Need for increased capacity Education and Awareness emergency communication systems for organizations like the Puerto Rico Seismic quicker response and more reliable data Network, who plan to diversify their on needs. communication providers to integrate satellite Need for increased public education point-to-point communications to make the and awareness on tsunami and other network more resilient. early warning alarm systems.
+Puerto Rico has the Amateur Radio First responders and new hires require Emergency Service volunteers (KP4) that took continuous training on their agency's an active role during and after the Hurricanes updated communications plan and Irma and María.
+As a result, various agencies various communication systems installed have created agreements with KP4, including (radio and satellite) provided as part of PREPA.
+Community centers like Fe que Transforma the new equipment for emergency church in Vieques had dependable response. communication because the center relied on a KP4 radio communications system equipped with a system that allowed for coordination and logistics with a reach from Florida to Virgin Islands as well as satellite communications system.
+Health sector workers have received training on Crisis Emergency Risk Communications.